Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 What Impact Will Automatic Enrollment Have?

-Automatic enrollment supports equitable access to the program by removing barriers like possible teacher bias, a student’s lack of confidence, or participation fees.
+Automatic enrollment supports equitable access to the advanced math track by removing barriers like possible teacher bias, a student’s lack of confidence, or participation fees.
 In the past, obstacles like these have sometimes prevented qualified but traditionally underserved students from setting foot on advanced academic pathways.

 Barriers to early educational opportunity are still being reflected in the composition of our nation’s workforce.
 For example, a recent report from the National Science Foundation revealed that the nation’s STEM workers were: